How to get useful documentation feedback (not comma debates)

 The cost of unfocused reviews

 You spend hours sorting through comments that don’t help.
-Reviewers spend energy on things you’re going to ignore or fix a later phase.
-The real issues never get caught.
+Reviewers spend their energy on things you’ll ignore or fix in a later phase.
+And the real issues never get caught.

 How to ask for useful feedback